 - Initial evaluation of the situation of HEALTH AND SAFETY MANAGEMENT SYSTEMS.

 Planning of the HEALTH AND SAFETY MANAGEMENT SYSTEMS, which must include the implementation and operation of all the components of the HEALTH AND SAFETY MANAGEMENT SYSTEMS.
-The annual work plan must contain objectives, goals, activities, responsibilities, implementation schedule and required resources.
+The annual work plan must contain objectives, goals, activities, responsibilities, an implementation schedule and required resources.

 - Information, training and participation of employees.